miyako/4d-plugin-ica/README.md

 # 4d-plugin-ica
-Control scanner device on macOS using ImageCaptureCore
+Control scanner device on macOS using ImageCaptureCore.

 ### Platform